RishubPatel/RISC-V-OTTER-CPU/README.md

 ### Immediate Generation

-RISC-V distributes immediate bits differently across its instruction formats.
+RISC-V distributes immediate bits differently across its instruction formats (I, S, B, U, and J), as is detailed in Figure 5 below.
 The immediate generator reconstructs the immediate value required by each instruction and extends it to 32 bits.

-The implementation handles the immediate formats required for the various instruction types (I, S, B, U, and J), as are detailed figure 5:

 <p align="center">
   <a href="media/RISC-V_Instruction_types_formats.svg">